riceissa/issarice.com/wiki/total-spending-in-global-health.md

         > Polio (1) \
         > Strategic Partnerships (1)

-        Or malaria grants by year (that I've sorted):
+        Or malaria grants by year (that I've sorted by year):

         > 2016 (13) \
         > 2015 (38) \